svaderia/svaderia.github.io/_posts/wiki/2024-07-23-bringing-motivation-to-your-day:-quote-of-the-day-project.md

 </div>
 ```

 The `src` attribute in the `<script>` tag uses the Liquid format for compatibility with Jekyll.
 Adjust it according to your platform.

 The `<p>` tag with the link directs users to a blog post explaining the purpose behind this feature.

 You can see this setup in action on my [website](https://svaderia.github.io).
 For additional styling details, refer to [this commit](https://github.com/svaderia/svaderia.github.io/commit/9704cadbca356e3d4b092c17d6bd988513c11695).

-## Future Plans: Custom Widget for iPhone

-I plan to extend this feature to my iPhone by developing a custom widget.
-Stay tuned for updates on this exciting addition.

 ## Adding New Quotes
 To simplify the process of adding new quotes, I created a Python script.
 This script is located in the `scripts/bin/qt` file of my repository.
 After setting up the script, I used `stow --target=$HOME scripts` to create a symlink in my `$HOME/bin` folder.
 This allows me to easily add new quotes using the `qt` command.

+## Future Plans: Custom Widget for iPhone
+I plan to extend this feature to my iPhone by developing a custom widget.
+Stay tuned for updates on this exciting addition.

 ## Conclusion

-This project is a small but meaningful attempt to infuse daily life with a bit more inspiration.
-By integrating random quotes into my daily routine, I hope to maintain a positive and motivated mindset.
 Feel free to adopt and adapt this setup for your own use, and let’s spread some motivation together!